apache/systemds/docs/hadoop-batch-mode.md

 	15/11/11 15:56:22 INFO api.DMLScript: END DML run 11/11/2015 15:56:22

+In the console output, we see a warning that no default SystemML config file was found in the current working directory.
+In a distributed environment on a large data set, it is highly advisable to specify configuration settings in a SystemML config file for optimal performance.
+The location of the SystemML config file can be explicitly specified using the `-config=` argument.

+The OptimizerUtils warning occurs because parallel multi-threaded text reads in Java versions less than 1.8 result in thread contention issues, so only a single thread reads matrix data in text formats.

 If we examine the contents of the directory, we see that `linRegData.csv` and `perc.csv` were written to the file system, along with their corresponding metadata files.
+The `scratch_space` directory is used to write temporary matrix files.

-	[hadoop@bdavm015 ~]$ ls -l
+	[hadoop@host1 ~]$ ls -l
 	total 197500
 	-rw-rw-r-- 1 hadoop hadoop      2208 Nov 11 15:45 genLinearRegressionData.dml
 	drwxr-xr-x 9 hadoop hadoop      4096 Oct 21 17:53 hadoop-2.6.2